 - Follow-ups are on incidents

 - Priorities are

 Then, craft a plan to capture these metrics.
 Finally, schedule regular times to analyze them.
 For instance, you may want to see them in real-time or look at them monthly.

 This should all feed into a continual service improvement (CSI) program, which we explain in detail here.

 For IT leaders wondering if, and to what degree their incident management workflow is ripe for some enhancement or would be better served by a third-party NOC support provider, the following questions may be helpful to consider:

 - Is your team communicating effectively through the entire lifecycle of an incident, or are key parties left out of the loop in some stages?

-- Is your incident management workflow designed to ensure that the lowest tiered team handles incidents appropriately for the issue at hand, or are advanced resources routinely distracted with lower-tier incidents?
+- Is your incident management workflow designed to ensure that the lowest-tiered team handles incidents appropriately for the issue at hand, or are advanced resources routinely distracted by lower-tier incidents?

 - Are you using templates for troubleshooting and communication to ensure all the necessary information has been gathered before reaching out to another stakeholder or escalating an issue?